 Course Requirements Change

-All students completing a practicum after July 1, 2014 will be required to complete two courses leading to a Sheltered English Immersion (SEI) endorsement.
+All students completing a practicum after July 1, 2014 will be required to complete one course leading to a Sheltered English Immersion (SEI) endorsement.
 Contact Traci Almeida for more information.

 All preparation sessions are free of charge for current students enrolled in Education courses.
 See Michelle Hathaway in Liberal Arts 398A for registration form.